citp/privacy-policy-historical/l/li/lif/lifebru.com.md

 or scrolled over) during your visits to this and other Web sites in order to provide
 advertisements about goods and services likely to be of greater interest to you.
 These
 companies typically use a cookie or third party web beacon to collect this information.
 To learn
-more about this behavioral advertising practice visit the NAI at http://www.networkadvertising.org.
+more about this behavioral advertising practice visit the NAI at [http://www.networkadvertising.org](http://www.networkadvertising.org/).
 To
-opt-out of this type of advertising, you can visit http://www.aboutads.info/choices.
+opt-out of this type of advertising, you can visit <http://www.aboutads.info/choices>.

 Contact Us

 If you have any questions about this Privacy Policy, please contact us.

-*“We allow third-party companies to serve ads and/or collect certain anonymous information when you visit our web site.
+*“We allow third-party companies to serve ads and/or collect certain anonymous information when you visit our website.
 These companies may use non-personally identifiable information (e.g., click stream information, browser type, time and date, subject of advertisements clicked or scrolled over) during your visits to this and other Web sites in order to provide advertisements about goods and services likely to be of greater interest to you.
 These companies typically use a cookie or third party web beacon to collect this information.
-To learn more about this behavioral advertising practice or to opt-out of this type of advertising, you can visit* * http://www.networkadvertising.org/managing/opt_out.asp.”*
+To learn more about this behavioral advertising practice or to opt-out of this type of advertising, you can visit* * <http://www.networkadvertising.org/managing/opt_out.asp>.”*